bldl/emplace-spidermonkey/README.md

   }
   ```

-  We have now captured the `this` object, which should be an instance of a `MapObject` and we can now start to manipulate this object in the upcomming steps.
+  We have now captured the `this` object, which should be an instance of a `MapObject` and we can now start to manipulate this object in the upcoming steps.

 ### Step 2 - Verify The Object Type